santthosh/todoist/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

-## Todo Application Features
+## Todoist Features

-This application is a full-featured TODO application that allows you to:
+This application is a full-featured task management application that allows you to:

-- Create multiple todo lists to organize your tasks
+- Create multiple task lists to organize your activities
-- Add todo items to your lists
+- Add items to your lists
-- Mark todo items as complete
+- Mark items as complete
 - Set due dates for your tasks
 - Schedule reminders for important tasks
-- Archive todo lists you no longer need
+- Archive lists you no longer need
-- Delete todo lists and items
+- Delete lists and items

 The application uses PostgreSQL for data storage and Redis for caching reminders.